Remarks on potential mean field games: Minimizers of a potential are equilibria

 \subsection{When can a mean field game be a potential game?}

 In this subsection, we will consider whether or not it is possible to find a potential for a given mean field game.
+A result in this direction has been achieved for $N$-player dynamic games in \cite{guo2023towards}.
 All of our results will remain at the formal level; that is, we will not state precise assumptions on the data but assume they are as smooth as necessary for our conclusions to hold.
 Let us consider a more general cost than \eqref{J} given by

 where $\mu^\eta(t)$ is defined as the distribution of states and velocities at time $t$ for curves distributed according to $\eta$.
 To be precise, let us restrict to measures $\eta$ on the space $\Gamma' = C^1\del{[0,T];\Omega}$ of continuously differentiable functions taking values in $\Omega$.
 Then let $\dot{e}_t(\gamma) := \dot{\gamma}(t)$, and set $\mu^\eta(t) = (e_t,\dot{e}_t) \sharp \eta$.
 We define Nash equilibrium in the same way as before.
 At this level of generality, the game is often referred to as a \emph{mean field game of controls}, reflecting the fact that the distribution of controls also plays a role \cite{cardaliaguet2017mfgcontrols}; the terminology ``extended mean field games'' has also been used \cite{gomes2014extended,gomes2016extended}.
 Potential mean field games of controls have been considered in \cite{graber2018variational,bonnans2019schauder,graber2021weak}.